Revenue Forecasting: 3-Step Guide

 1. Choose a Revenue Forecasting Software/Tool

-First, you need something to build your forecast in.
+First, you need a tool to build your revenue forecast.
 You have a couple of options:

 - Dedicated software